home-assistant/addons/google_assistant/README.md

 [Google Assistant][google-assistant] is an AI-powered voice assistant that runs on the Raspberry Pi and x86 platforms and interact via the [DialogFlow][dialogflow-integration] integration with Home-Assistant.
 You can also use [Google Actions][google-actions] to extend its functionality.

+You can simply say "Ok Google" following by your command, and Google Assistant will answer your request.

 ## ℹ️ Integration your mobile or Google/Nest Home with Home Assistant

 If you want to integrate your Google Home or mobile phone running Google Assistant, with Home Assistant, then you want the [Google Assistant integration][google-assistant-integration].